03. A Mysterious Old Man in San Francisco

 "There, instead of giant waves, you'll see the majestic mountains and glaciers of the Andes, along with some of the most unexplored islands on the planet.
 Sailing to Cape Horn through the open sea without passing through the Patagonian Archipelago would be like climbing the Himalayas with a blindfold, missing the beautiful scenery along the way.
 What's the point?"

 In the Patagonian region of southern South America, a chain of islands stretches for about 1,800 km.
-Sailing books describe this area as largely unexplored, with winds from the Andes strong enough to launch stones into the air, currents reaching 9 knots, and numerous reefs.
-Attempting this passage alone, I'd surely face danger.
+Sailing books describe this area as largely unexplored, with winds coming down from the Andes, strong enough to hurl stones into the air, currents reaching nine knots, and numerous reefs.
+Attempting this passage alone, I would surely face danger.
 I turn to John and reply,

 John counters firmly,